pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 cnuetzywfn
 ```

-### Breaking the code
+### Cracking the code

 Codebreakers often look for a leak of information.
 Information leaks can take place in several ways.
 One way to observe information leak in shifting characters is to observe the frequency of letters, i.e. counting how many times a letter appears in the message.

 In the English language, every paragraph has a frequency of letters used.
 This frequency chart, shown in *Fig. 1*, acts as a fingerprint.
-For example, the letter `e` has the highest frequency.
+The letter `e` has the highest frequency.
 So, when we see an encrypted message, we must find a letter with the highest frequency.
 The letter with the highest frequency in the encrypted message often corresponds to `e`.
 Let us put this theory into practice using the python programming language.

 {% include image.html url="/portfolio/assets/images/blogs/cryptography/english_freq.png" description="<strong>Fig. 1</strong>.
 Frequency distribution of letters in the English language" %}